-"Cynicism Ends" - John 1:43-51 - Jan 18/15
+"From Cynicism To Faith" - John 1:43-51 - Jan 14/18

 I'm starting to notice and really enjoy how the days are getting just a little bit longer.
 As I come out of the gym after my early-morning workout the sky is now starting to show some light.
 The other morning the eastern sky was lit up with a broken layer of clouds in all shades of red and orange and it was both beautiful and breathtaking.
 The change in the length of daylight is still measured in seconds and minutes, but we're far enough from the Winter Solstice (Dec 21) that we can begin to notice the increasing amount of daylight.
-The light is spreading, and that is a very good thing, even if it is bit-by-bit!
+The light is spreading, and that is a very good thing, even if it is ever so gradual and bit-by-bit!